ASTERISC-Teaching/codesprouts-dojo/web-app/level-2/DESCRIPTION.md

 The flag will be a comment in the post of the encrypted message for level 3.

-> [!WARNING]
->
-> Please make sure to note down the encrypted message somewhere as it will not be available in level 3.
+__Please make sure to note down the encrypted message somewhere as it will not be available in level 3.__